 - Social networks — Popular social media apps like Instagram, TikTok, WhatsApp, and others have become fundamentally important for the daily lives of most people across the world.
 Hence, WebSockets help manage the instant real-time data requests made by billions of users every day.

-- Chat applications — WebSockets can also be effective in creating chat applications for multiple users to send messages and receive replies in real time.
+- Chat applications — WebSockets can also be effective in creating chat applications for sending messages and receiving replies to multiple users in real time.
 Users can seamlessly communicate without any delays, which has turned WebSockets into the backbone of many such apps.

 - Collaborative applications — WebSockets can be crucial in creating collaborative apps where several users can work in unison on the same document or a group project in real time.
 The edits, additions, and even side features such as comments and annotations are seen by all members in real-time updates.